skubed0007/nasembler/Infos_MD/SOURCE_CODE_WALKTHROUGH.md

 ## main.rs

-`main.rs` serves as the entry point for the Nasembler application, handling command-line arguments, file I/O, and orchestrating the overall assembly process.
+`main.rs` serves as the entry point for the nasembler application, handling command-line arguments, file I/O, and orchestrating the overall assembly process.

 ### Key Components: